CarlosGalea/Dog-Classifier/README.md

 # Instructions

-1. Clone the project from the GitHub repository.
+1. Clone the project from the GitHub (repository)[link=https://github.com/udacity/deep-learning-v2-pytorch/tree/master/project-dog-classification].
 Follow the instructions in the README to download the required human and dog datasets to complete this project.
 2. Download this repo and run the ipynb file.